At a glance: cultured pearls

 Pearl oyster aquaculture (photo: Mikimoto)

-Main types of these natural gems
+Main types of pearls

 Freshwater pearls